Feel guilty for rushing through the day without quality time with the kids? Learn how to spend time with your family, even as a busy mom.

 Try to have at least one meal with your kids every day.
 That might be breakfast with a bowl of oatmeal before everyone heads off to school or work, or dinnertime when you all gather around the table.
 Not only are you able to be together, you’re also reaping the benefits of regular family dinners.

 Even if you or your partner can’t make it to the table on time because of work, try to make mealtimes a regular part of your day.
 Don’t let that stop you from gathering the kids and sitting down together.

-I know there are times when life gets so hectic that you have no choice but to eat long after they’re asleep.
-But make that a temporary arrangement, and as a general rule aim to eat alongside your kids.
-As hectic as it may seem, your kids need you there, and you get more done in less time.
+I know there are times when life gets so hectic that you have no choice but to eat long after they’re asleep, but make that a temporary arrangement.
+As hectic as it may seem, your kids need you there.

 3. Read together as part of your bedtime routine

 One of my favorite traditions is reading four books with my kids every night before they head to bed.
 It’s become such a part of their routine that we rarely skip this step.